 - Treasurer, Mrs. Nauman

-Teresa Schuemann, wife of Karl Schuemann and mother of two upper school students, Alena and Sophia moved to Fort Collins in 2006 so that her daughters could attend Ridgeview Classical Schools.
-She is committed to serving RCS as a volunteer in a capacity that best assists with the mission of the school.
-She has served as a Classroom Volunteer Coordinator, Assistant Volunteer Coordinator, Volunteer Coordinator, Election Committee member, the School Accountability Committee, head coach of the middle school track team and Secretary of the Board.
-She is a board certified sports physical therapy specialist and owner of TPT, Inc. and program director of a sports physical therapy residency program.
-She attained her physical therapy degree from University of Missouri: Columbia and clinical doctorate through A.T.
-Still University.
+Teresa Schuemann, wife of Karl Schuemann and mother of two upper school students, Alena and Sophia, moved to Fort Collins in 2006 so that their daughters could attend Ridgeview Classical Schools.
+She is committed to serving RCS as a volunteer in a capacity that best assists with the mission and philosophy of the school.
+She has served as a Classroom Volunteer Coordinator, Assistant Volunteer Coordinator, Volunteer Coordinator, Election Committee member, the School Accountability Committee, head coach of the middle school track team, Secretary of the Board.
+She is currently serving as President of the Board.
+She is a board certified sports physical therapy specialist, owner of TPT, Inc. and program director of a sports physical therapy residency program.
+She attained her physical therapy degree from University of Missouri: Columbia and a clinical doctorate through A.T.
+Still University/Arizona School of Health Sciences.
 Previous board experience includes her two 3-year terms as Secretary of the Sports Physical Therapy Section, a professional organization which serves over 7,000 sports physical therapists.

 Mr. Trosper has been a part of the RCS community for over ten years.
-Growing up as a son of an engineer for defense contractors, he had an opportunity to live in nearly every corner of the United States (he counted 13 moves by the time he was in 9th grade).
-Mr. Trosper chose to start his independent life in Fort Collins where he ultimately pursued a career in Information Technology, specializing in designing and maintaining high-availability solutions for critical data.
+Growing up, he had an opportunity to live in nearly every corner of the United States.

 Mrs. Nauman, Treasurer